 1405.2 Federal Highway Administration

 The Federal Highway Administration (FHWA) is accountable for ensuring that all Federal-aid highway programs are delivered consistently with established requirements.
-The outlines the respective roles and responsibilities of ODOT and the FHWA in administering the federal-aid program.
-Figure 1405-2 outlines the Federal Oversight determination process.
+The Federal-Aid Highway Program Stewardship and Oversight Agreement outlines the respective roles and responsibilities of ODOT and the FHWA in administering the federal-aid program.

 At the time of programming, the District will determine the level of oversight required on a project and enter it into Ellis.
 On projects subject to federal oversight, the FHWA and ODOT should discuss which submissions should be sent to the FHWA.
 For federal oversight projects, a copy of all required review submittals must be furnished directly to the FHWA by the preparing agency, or local government.
 Due to fluctuations in workloads, the FHWA may request federal oversight on a project that would normally be State administered.